Sai-PavanBata/CMOS_CIRCUIT_DESIGN/README.md

 The same behaviour is then compared with a scaled device having **W = 0.375 µm and L = 0.25 µm**, while keeping **W/L = 1.5**.
 Although theory suggests the drain current should remain constant for constant W/L, the plots show lower current levels and greater spacing between curves in the smaller device.
 This difference, clearly visible in the side-by-side images, highlights short-channel effects and shows why long-channel equations no longer accurately predict behaviour at lower technology nodes.

 ---

+## Lecture 2:

+---

+From the ID–VDS plots, if we fix the drain voltage at **VDS = 2.5 V** and observe the drain current for different gate voltages, the **long-channel device (L = 1.2 µm)** shows a **quadratic dependence of ID on VGS**.
+At VGS = 0 V, the drain current is zero because there is no channel.
+As VGS increases to 0.5 V, 1 V, and beyond threshold, the drain current increases nonlinearly, matching the square-law behaviour predicted by the long-channel MOSFET equation ( I_D \propto (V_{GS} - V_T)^2 ).

+For the **short-channel device (L = 0.25 µm)**, the behaviour initially looks similar at low VGS, where the drain current still follows a quadratic trend.
+However, as VGS increases further, the ID–VGS curve becomes **more linear rather than quadratic**, even though VDS is kept constant at 2.5 V. This deviation is clearly visible in the plotted curves and is not expected from long-channel theory.

+This difference occurs because **short-channel effects**, especially **velocity saturation**, become dominant at shorter channel lengths.
+In short-channel devices, carrier velocity saturates before the square-law behaviour can fully develop, leading to a drain current that increases almost linearly with gate voltage at higher VGS.

+To clearly highlight this effect, the simulation is modified to keep **VDS fixed at 2.5 V** and sweep **VGS**, generating **ID–VGS curves** for both devices.
+Comparing these plots side by side confirms that long-channel devices follow quadratic behaviour, while short-channel devices deviate significantly, explaining why long-channel equations fail at advanced technology nodes.